thomashollier/VFX_Pipe/README.md

 This allows you to properly ingest imagery and deliver it in a way that maintains the integrity of the original data.
 Typically, footage will be ingested in some custom camera LOG format, be worked on in linear ACEScg, and deliver either in ACES or some display referred space.
 Most software tools are now aces compliant, and you need a properly set up environment to take advantage of it.

 ### oiio tools
-No matter how thorough software is, production always seems to create situations where something needs to be translated or converted in some custom fashion that is not easily achievable within the established workflow. oiiotool is a swiss army knife that can handle all common VFX image formats, color space conversions, generate textures, as well as some basic color correction and image processing.
+No matter how thorough software is, production always seems to create situations where something needs to be translated or converted in some custom fashion that is not easily achievable within the main software packages. oiiotool is a swiss army knife that can handle all common VFX image formats, color space conversions, generate textures, as well as some basic color correction and image processing.
 It has a python API and can easily be embedded in scripted tasks.

 ### ffmpeg
-ffmpeg is similar to oiio in that it is a swiss army knife.
-It can provide simple and efficient solutions to workflows involving the ingest or generation of video clips.
+If oiiotools is a swiss army knife, then ffmpeg is a set of Ginsu knifes that can make quick work of most digital video needs.
+It provides simple and efficient solutions to workflows involving the ingest or generation of video clips.
 Although it is very different in legacy and background from oiio, it makes a great partner to it and there is very little that can't be done with the two together.
 It also has various APIs that aloows it to be embedded in scripted processes.

 ### python
 Because you need glue to stick things together